On the Convergence of Continuous Constrained Optimization for Structure Learning: Experiments

 \section{Experiments}

-We conduct experiments on the structure learning task and take a closer look at the optimization process to verify our study in Section \ref{sec:optimization}, showing that ALM behaves similarly to QPM, both of which converge to a DAG solution when the penalty coefficient goes to infinity.
-We then compare the ability of different optimization algorithms to handle the ill-conditioning issues.
+We conduct experiments on the structure learning tasks and take a closer look at the optimization processes to verify our study.
+In Section \ref{sec:exp_alm_vs_qpm}, we demonstrate that ALM behaves similarly to QPM, both of which converge to an approximately DAG solution when the penalty coefficients are very large.
+We compare the ability of different optimization algorithms to handle ill-conditioning in Section \ref{sec:exp_optimizer}, and the other approaches to help resolve the convergence issue in Section \ref{sec:exp_resolve_convergence}.